ABI Faculty Development Program Serving the needs of Asian American and Pacific Islander Students at BMCC and Hunter

 Hosted by the BMCC-Hunter Asian American Native American Pacific Islander Serving Institution (AANAPISI) Bridge Initiative

-This seminar asks us to explore in what ways we can better catalyze our students’ sense of connection to our course content, their own identities, and each other through meaningful teaching activities, while also working to meet our own professional and personal demands.
-The seminar’s approach draws from the experiences of the Hunter College AANAPISI Project (HCAP), which has developed a model of identity affirmation, personal motivation, and community building that centers Asian American/Pacific Islander (AAPI) students.
+Thus, this seminar asks us how to catalyze our Asian American and other students’ sense of connection to our course content, to their multiple identities, and to each other through meaningful teaching strategies and reflections.
+Our approach draws from the experiences of the Hunter College AANAPISI Project (HCAP), which has developed a model of identity affirmation, personal motivation, and community building that centers Asian American students.

 Why should I participate?